openai/gym/docs/environments.md

 ### gym-algorithmic

-### Algorithmic

 These are a variety of algorithmic tasks, such as learning to copy a sequence.
-They were previously present in OpenAI Gym prior to version 0.19.1.
+They were previously present in Gym prior to Gym 0.19.0.

 Learn more here: https://github.com/Rohan138/gym-algorithmic